hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 * `type` - Specifies the type of Managed Service Identity that is configured on this API Management Service.

+* `principal_id` - Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this API Management Service.

+* `tenant_id` - Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this API Management Service.

 * `identity_ids` - A list of IDs for User Assigned Managed Identity resources to be assigned.

 ---